Xartrex/Task-Tracker-API/README.md

 # Task-Tracker-API
 Basic Python API testing covering backend, database, and API development

-The API has 4 methods (HTTP Requests): GET, POTS, PUT, DELETE
+The API has 4 methods (HTTP Requests): GET, PUT, PUT, DELETE

 It can be executed by typying: